Built during the first world war as German prison camp, LE VERNET had been refurbished in February 1939 to shelter Spanish refugees.

 This lettre posted March 1942, the 18th arrived Avril 1942, the 11th.

-It was censured by an english commission and controlled at its arrival in the camp, as indicated by the linear purple mark:
+It was censured by an english commission and controlled at its arrival in

 "CONTROLE AU CAMP DU VERNET"